eulersson/notes/content/Tibetan Language/Tibetan Learning Diary.md

 #### Diary
 How hard is to look up words in a dictionary when sometimes not even the Tibetan speakers know the spelling!
 So check this [[Tibetan Phonetic Lookup Dictionary]].
 I wrote an email to *Monlam AI* team about it!
 I am happy because [[Eloi Singla]] says  now I am getting to a level where I start pulling him sometimes!
-That means that this also stimulates his [[Tibetan]] language learning process!
+That means that this also stimulates his #tibetan  language learning process!
 I'm happy to see I'm progressing!
 They told me not to use ཇ་བསྲུབས་མ། for "Tibetan tea" unless it has been produced with the Tibetan tea maker (སྡོང་མོ།).

 ### Learnt